2025 EGA Program Contributors

 Dr Stephen Bright

-Dr Stephen Bright is a clinically-trained psychologist who has worked in the field for more than 20 years.
+Dr Stephen Bright is a clinically trained psychologist who has worked in the field for more than 20 years.
 He has been the chief principal investigator of multisite clinical trials and has published research on psychedelics, microdosing, psychometrics and drug policy.
-Currently, Stephen is principal investigator on a trial investigating MDMA for post-traumatic stress disorder (PTSD) and an associate investigator of a trial of psilocybin-assisted psychotherapy for treatment-resistant depression for which he is also the lead therapist.
-Stephen supervisors PhD and Masters students’ research at Edith Cowan University, where he teaches counselling skills and psychopharmacology.
-Dr Bright has given expert testimony to parliamentary inquest and court hearings.
-He was awarded Edith Cowan University’s Most Prolific Conversation Author in 2018 and 2019.ea.
+Currently, Stephen is the principal investigator on a trial investigating MDMA for post-traumatic stress disorder (PTSD) and an associate investigator of a trial of psilocybin-assisted psychotherapy for treatment-resistant depression, for which he is also the lead therapist.
+Stephen supervises PhD and Master’s students’ research at Edith Cowan University, where he teaches counselling skills and psychopharmacology.
+Dr Bright has given expert testimony to parliamentary inquests and court hearings.
+He was awarded Edith Cowan University’s Most Prolific Conversation Author in 2018 and 2019.

 Caine Barlow